Travel Sick

 Travel Sick is a British hybrid comedy-travel television series that originally aired on Bravo from 2001 to 2002.
 It placed UK writer Grub Smith in a different region of the world in each episode.
 In each destination, he was asked to complete five undesirable challenges posed by the show's producers.
 If he failed a challenge, he was forced to perform something unpleasant called a "forfeit".
 The more he failed, the worse the "forfeit" at the end of the show became.

-The series has also aired on Comedy Central in the United States.
+In 2002, the series was picked up by Comedy Central in the United States for at least 15 episodes.